yuta-imai/ec2-setup/README.md

 The scripts (located under `scripts/`) take care of installing Lubuntu, TurboVNC, VirtualGL, Nvidia drivers.

+## Motivation

+Simulators like gazebo is requierd for smooth robotics development.
+However, to run them on EC2 is a bit complecated because of remote desktop and OpenGL dependencies.
+This tools help you to build such environment.

 ## Installation

 I've tested the scripts with a basic Ubuntu 16.04 image on a G2 instance.
 Also I tested a T3 instance, so it means you can choose if you use GPU acceleration or not.